-- Using larger transport trucks - Improving the transport loading rate - Expanding direct shipping from plants to shorten transport distances - Promoting modal shifts from trucking to transport by rail or ship
+- Using larger transport trucks - Improving the transport loading rate - · Expanding direct shipping from plants to shorten transport distances - Promoting modal shifts from trucking to transport by rail or ship

-As a result of increased truck transport attributable mainly to urgent transport related to the COVID-19 pandemic, Lion's overall modal shift rate in 2022 declined year on year.
-The modal shift rate for intra-company transport was 10.5% (compared with 11.2% in 2021).
+Lion's overall modal shift rate in 2023 declined year on year.
+The modal shift rate for intra-company transport was 9.3% (compared with 10.5% in 2022).

-Although modal shift rates decreased, by using larger transport trucks and improving logistics efficiency regarding such factors as loading ratios, annual CO_2 emissions from logistics came to 21,700 tons, down 0.7% year on year.
-Energy consumption intensity decreased 5% compared with the previous year, for a five-year average annual increase of 0.2%, falling short of Lion's target average annual reduction of 1% or more.
+Annual $CO_2$ emissions from logistics came to 22,013 tons, up 1.4% year on year.
+Energy consumption intensity increased 10.8% compared with the previous year, for a five-year average annual increase of 0.9%, falling short of Lion's target average annual reduction of 1% or more.
 We will continue efforts in these areas going forward.